guilgautier/DPPy/docs/finite_dpps/mcmc_sampling.rst

 .. note::

   On the one hand, the :ref:`finite_dpps_mcmc_sampling_zonotope` perspective on sampling *projection* DPPs yields a better exploration of the state space.
-  Using hit-and-run from a given given all other states become accessible but at the cost of solving LPs at each step.
+  Using hit-and-run, moving to any other state is possible but at the cost of solving LPs at each step.
   On the other hand, the :ref:`finite_dpps_mcmc_sampling_add_exchange_delete` view allows to perform cheap but local moves.

 .. seealso::

   .. currentmodule:: dppy.finite_dpps

-  - :func:`FiniteDPP.sample_mcmc <FiniteDPP.sample_mcmc>`
+  - :py:meth:`~FiniteDPP.sample_mcmc`
   - :cite:`GaBaVa17`

 .. _finite_dpps_mcmc_sampling_k_dpps: